ipa320/RosTooling.github.io/docu/SystemModelsVisualization.md

 Alternatively, you can copy the content of the generated file to an online PlantUML editor tool like [PlantText](https://www.planttext.com/).

 #### Known Issues
-Unfortunatelly, PlatUML, specifically the template here generated is not supporting large systems.
+Unfortunately, PlatUML, specifically the template here generated is not supporting large systems.
 They show cut.
-Also sometime the generated file has issues because of duplicated ports. we are cosidering the reimplementation of the template.
+Also sometimes the generated file has issues because of duplicated ports.
+We are considering the reimplementation of the template.

 ## Sirius visualizer